-Have you ever been moved by the death of a person whom you once knew who lived their life filled with compassion and mercy for people who are in need?
-You know that helping other people in their memory would mean so much to them.
-Donating in memory of someone leaves a legacy for the late loved one.
-Those who have left us do not necessarily depart from us—they stay in our hearts—and it's nice to do something charitable to remember them by.
+If you have ever been moved by the death of a person whom you knew had lived a life filled with compassion and mercy for people in need then you know that helping other people in their memory would be an excellent way to honor them.
+Those who have left us do not necessarily depart from us—they stay in our hearts—and it’s nice to do something charitable to remember them.

 What does it mean to make a donation in memory of someone?